Asana has become one of the most used project management platforms within a short span.

 - Can easily be accessed through mobile phones

 Keep in mind that users have to adhere to a set of rules while using Jira.
 Many can find this somewhat limiting.
 Furthermore, the software is pretty technical, so non-tech users can find it a bit tedious.

-The best thing about this platform is that it continues to grow and incorporate new features that many project managers will find valuable.
+The best thing about this platform is that it continues to grow and incorporates new features that many project managers will find valuable.
 It initially started as an online tool that could be used for work management and team collaboration.
 But since then, many related features have been added to it.

-Indeed, the app recently includes a new feature wherein it predicts when a project is falling behind schedule.
+Indeed, the app recently included a new feature wherein it predicts when a project is falling behind schedule.
 Not only that, it even highlights possible causes!
 Setting it up is pretty simple, which is definitely a bonus.